KxSystems/docs-v1/docs/ref/filewords.md

 returns the list of table names, having saved the table/s as a side effect.

 The first column of each table saved has the `` `p `` attribute applied to it.
-If the path is a list, the first item is the HDB root (where the sym file, if any, will be stored), while the remaining ites are a path within the HDB (e.g. a partition).
+If the path is a list, the first item is the HDB root (where the sym file, if any, will be stored), while the remaining items are a path within the HDB (e.g. a partition).

 `dsave` provides roughly the same functionality as the combination of [`.Q.en`](dotq/#qen-enumerate-varchar-cols) and [`set`](#set) or [`.Q.dpft`](dotq/#qdpft-save-table), but in a simpler form.
 ```q